Intro background

 Climate Impacts in Sunnyvale, 2070-2099

 While certain climate impacts may be felt more locally, climate change is a regional and global issue that must be addressed on a regional scale.
-For example, water from sea-level rise related flooding will find the lowest point regardless of jurisdictional boundaries.
-The City of Sunnyvale sees climate change as an area where collaboration with regional entities (like Valley Water and United States Army Corps of Engineers) is essential to making progress.
+For example, water from sea-level rise-related flooding will find the lowest point regardless of jurisdictional boundaries.
+The City of Sunnyvale sees climate change as an area where collaboration with regional entities (like Valley Water and the United States Army Corps of Engineers) is essential to making progress.

 California is projected to have increase heat wave days, drier years, and sea level rise from 2070-2099.